ehernandez0123/MechaCar_Statistical_Analysis/README.md

 - The slope of the linear model is NOT considered to be zero.
 The null hypothesis of a linear regression states that the slope (β1) is equal to 0.
 Therefore, if we reject the null hypthesis, we're stating that alternative (β1 ≠ 0) is true, proving that the slope is not 0.

-- This linear model predicts the mpg of MechaCar prototypes effectively because the multiple R-squared increases as more variables are passed through the regression.
-With this being said, the adjusted R-squared controls against this increase, and adds penalties for the number of predictors in the model.
-Also, the adjusted R-square of 0.6825 concludes that this linear model predicts the mpg of MechaCar prototypes relatively well.
+- This linear model predicts the mpg of MechaCar prototypes effectively.
+The reason being is because the multiple R-squared increases as more variables are passed through the regression.
+With this being said, the adjusted R-square of 0.6825 concludes that this linear model predicts the mpg of MechaCar prototypes relatively well.

 ## Summary Statistics on Suspension Coils